MicrosoftDocs/learn/learn-pr/bicep/build-flexible-bicep-templates-conditions-loops/includes/4-use-loops-deploy-resources.md

 ## Access the iteration index

 With Bicep, you can iterate through arrays and retrieve the index of the current element in the array.
-For example, let's say you want to create a SQL Server instance in each location that's specified by an array, and you want the names of the servers to be `sqlserver-1`, `sqlserver-2`, and so on.
+For example, let's say you want to create a logical server in each location that's specified by an array, and you want the names of the servers to be `sqlserver-1`, `sqlserver-2`, and so on.
 You could achieve this by using the following Bicep code:

 ::: code language="plaintext" source="code/4-loop-index.bicep" highlight="7-8" :::